ivan-sizhuk/AI-Systems-Hub/docs/workflows/booking.md

 Successful execution produces:

-- Calendar appointment
+- Created appointment
 - Updated customer record
 - Updated appointment record
+- Google Calendar event
-- Booking confirmation SMS
+- SMS confirmation
-- Structured booking response returned to the AI
+- Structured booking response

 ---

+# Success Response

+A successful booking response includes information such as:

+- Booking completed successfully
+- Appointment date
+- Appointment time
+- Customer information
+- Vehicle information
+- Appointment identifier (when available)

+The AI uses this information to communicate with the customer.

+---

 # Failure Conditions

-The workflow terminates without creating an appointment if:
+The workflow does not create an appointment if any of the following occur.

-- Availability cannot be verified.
-- The requested time is unavailable.
+## Validation Failures

-- Required customer information is missing.
+- Missing customer information
+- Missing vehicle information
+- Missing appointment information
+- Missing service information

+---

+## Availability Failures

+- Appointment no longer available
+- Calendar conflict
+- Invalid appointment time

+---

+## Customer Failures

-- Customer confirmation has not been received.
+- Customer did not confirm
-- Appointment creation fails.
-- An external dependency returns an error.
+- Customer changed appointment details
+- Customer cancelled booking

+---

+## System Failures

+- Calendar unavailable
+- Google Sheets unavailable
+- Twilio unavailable
+- Internal workflow error
+- External API error

+---

+# Error Handling

+When booking fails:

+- No appointment should be created.
+- Partial updates should be avoided whenever possible.
-The workflow returns a structured error response so the AI can continue assisting the customer.
+- The workflow returns structured error information.
+- The AI should continue assisting the customer naturally.

+The AI should never expose internal workflow errors to the customer.

 ---